Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Numerical Experiments

 \subsection{Ablation Study}

 Ablation study is an efficient method to investigate the superiority of the model and to evaluate the contribution of each component.
-In our study, to assess the effectiveness of the preconditioner and the advantage of the multi-scale neural operator compared to a single-scale learner, we conduct an ablation study by removing certain parts of the architecture to evaluate their impact on the learning of basis functions.
-To ensure experimental rigor, we adhere to the single-variable principle, where only one component (either the preconditioner, coarse-grid path, or fine-grid path) is removed at a time, while keeping all other components unchanged.
-The model is evaluated using the same metrics as the complete model, specifically MSE, MAE, and R2.
+In our study, to assess the effectiveness of the preconditioner and the advantage of the multiscale neural operator compared to a single-scale learner, we conduct an ablation study by removing certain parts of the architecture to evaluate their impact on the learning of basis functions.
+To ensure experimental rigor, we adhere to the single-variable principle, where only one component (either the preconditioner, coarse-grid path, or fine-grid path) is removed at one time, while keeping all other components unchanged.
+The model is evaluated using the same metrics as the complete model, specifically MSE, MAE, and $\text{R}^2$.

-\textbf{Removing the Preconditioner}.
+\textbf{Ablation 1: Removing the preconditioner}.
 The preconditioner is a crucial component of our proposed method.
-Removing this part causes the permeability field to be directly fed into the multi-scale operator for feature learning.
+Removing this part causes the permeability field to be directly fed into the multiscale operator for feature learning.
 To maintain structural consistency, we use a $1 \times 1$ filter to process the data, ensuring that the output channel count matches that of the original preconditioner.
 All other structures and parameters, such as the number of training epochs and optimizer settings, remain unchanged.

-\textbf{Removing a Single-Scale Neural Operator}.
-The multi-scale operator in our architecture learns features at different scales.
+\textbf{Ablation 2 and 3: Removing a Single-Scale Neural Operator}.
+The multiscale operator in our architecture learns features at different scales.
 To investigate the importance of different scales within the entire operator, we individually remove the coarse-grid path and fine-grid path.
 The primary impact of this modification on the structural design is that the output is directly fed into the fully connected layer without requiring convolutional fusion.
 For consistency, we continue using L2 regularization in the fully connected layer to simulate Ridge Regression.
 All other parameters and structures remain unchanged.
-The three models resulting from the different ablation methods are denoted as Ablation1 (Precondition), Ablation2 (Coarse), and Ablation3 (Fine), respectively.
-The specific experimental results will be presented and analyzed in the Results section.